MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ---
-title: "Walkthrough: Use Address Sanitizer continue_on_error to find memory safety issues"
+title: "Walkthrough: Use Address Sanitizer Continue On Error to find memory safety issues"
 description: "Learn how to use Address Sanitizer continue on error to to find memory safety errors in your app." ms.date: 07/10/2023
-f1_keywords: ["AddressSanitizer", "continue_on_error"]
+f1_keywords: ["AddressSanitizer", "Continue On Error"]
-helpviewer_keywords: ["ASan", "AddressSanitizer", "Address Sanitizer", "compiling for AddressSanitizer", "continue_on_error", "ASAN continue on error", "Address Sanitizer continue on error"]
+helpviewer_keywords: ["ASan", "AddressSanitizer", "Address Sanitizer", "compiling for AddressSanitizer", "Continue On Error", "ASAN continue on error", "Address Sanitizer continue on error"]
 ---

-# Walkthrough: Use Address Sanitizer continue_on_error to find memory safety issues
+# Walkthrough: Use Address Sanitizer Continue On Error to find memory safety issues

 Memory safety errors--such as out-of-bounds memory reads and writes, using memory after it has been freed, `NULL` pointer dereferences, and so on--are a top concern for C/C++ code.
 Address Sanitizer (ASAN) is a compiler and runtime technology that exposes many hard-to-find bugs of this kind with zero false positives.
 For an overview of ASAN, see [AddressSanitizer](asan.md)

-Continue_on_error (COE) is a new ASAN feature that allows you to create a checked build for your C and C++ programs that automatically diagnoses and reports unique memory safety errors as your app runs.
-When your program exits, a summary of unique memory safety errors is output to stdout, stderr, or a log file of your choice.
+Continue On Error (COE) is a new ASAN feature that allows you to create a checked build for your C and C++ programs that automatically diagnoses and reports unique memory safety errors as your app runs.
+When your program exits, a summary of unique memory safety errors is output to stdout, stderr, or the log file of your choice.

-A significant advantage of COE is that, unlike the previous ASAN behavior, your program doesn't stop running when a memory error is encountered.
-Instead, it continues to run and provides a summary of all the memory issues that were found after it exits.
-This allows you to run an ASAN checked build of your app in your normal test harness to exercise its code paths.
-Then, you'll get a summary of the memory issues encountered afterwards.
-You should consider using this feature to create a new shipping gate by deciding not to ship any code that encounters memory safety errors during a test pass.
+A significant advantage of COE is that, unlike the previous ASAN behavior, your program doesn't stop running and report the error when the first memory error is encountered.
+Instead, it notes the error and continues to run.
+When your app exits, a summary is provided of all the memory issues that were encountered as it ran.
+This means you can run an ASAN checked build of your app in your normal test harness to exercise its code paths without interfering with the tests.
+Afterwards you can examine the summary of memory issues encountered.
+You can consider using this feature as a way to create a new shipping gate by deciding not to ship any code that encounters memory safety errors during your test passes.

-This walkthrough shows how to create a checked build that has COE enabled, and what the output looks like for code that has memory safety errors.
+This walkthrough shows how to create a checked build that has COE enabled and what the output looks like for code that has memory safety errors.

 ## Prerequisites